 Anyway, we bought this armoire on Craigslist for $75 a few years ago – a lot of money for this thrifty shopper!

 (Don’t you just love all those pillows crammed into the corner?
 Tell me you do that, too!)

 There was nothing wrong with it but it did need some TLC and some updating, along with the rest of the bedroom,

-One Saturday we tackled our nondescript bedroom and this piece was one of the first to qualify for a makeover!
+One Saturday we tackled our nondescript bedroom and this furniture makeover was one of our first projects!

 Let me say first that this is not a high end piece of furniture, so doing anything to it was better than leaving it alone.

 The default option, at least in this phase of our renovation, was chalk painting.
 So, it got a couple coats of white and a couple coats of gray on the door faces.